-Time-varying volatility has become an important stylized fact about stock market data and researchers quickly realized that it is an important feature of any modeling strategy used.
+Time-varying volatility has become an important stylized fact about stock market data and researchers quickly recognized that it is an important feature of any modeling strategy used.
 One of the most successful early works of \cite{engle,bollerslev} proposed to include the volatility as a time-varying process in the (generalized) autoregressive conditional heteroskedasticity framework.
 From these times, many models has been developed in the literature which improved the original frameworks.
-As early as in ``late nineties", high frequency data became available to researchers and this has led to another important shift in volatility modeling -- realized volatility.
+As early as in `late nineties', high frequency data became available to researchers and this has led to another important shift in volatility modeling --- realized volatility.
 A theory for very simple and intuitive approach of computing the daily volatility using sum of squared high-frequency returns has been formalized by \cite{abdl2003,barndorff2004b}.
-While the volatility literature is immense nowadays\footnote{\cite{andersen2004parametric} provides a very useful and complete review of the methodologies.}, several researchers has also studied the volatility and stock market crashes.
-For example, \cite{shaffer} argues that volatility might be the cause of stock market crash.
+While the volatility literature is immense,\footnote{\cite{andersen2004parametric} provides a very useful and complete review of the methodologies.} several researchers have also studied the volatility and stock market crashes.
+For example, \cite{shaffer} argues that volatility might be the cause of a stock market crash.
 In contrast, \cite{Levy2008} explains why volatility increases before the crash even if no dramatic information has been revealed.

-In our work, we utilize the availability of the high frequency data and popular realized volatility approach to propose a two-step method of estimation, which will overcome difficulties in application of the cusp catastrophe theory on stock market data.
-Using realized volatility, we estimate the stock market returns volatility and then apply the stochastic cusp catastrophe model on volatility adjusted returns with constant variance.
-This allows us to study if stock markets are driven into the catastrophe endogenously or it is just an effect of volatility.
-To motivate our approach, we also run a simulation study which gives us a strong support for the methodology.
+In our work, we utilize the availability of the high frequency data and popular realized volatility approach to propose a two-step method of estimation, which will overcome the difficulties in application of cusp catastrophe theory on stock market data.
+Using realized volatility, we estimate the stock market returns volatility and then apply stochastic cusp catastrophe model on volatility adjusted returns with constant variance.
+This is motivated by confirmed bimodal distributions of such standardized data at some periods and it allows us to study if stock markets are driven into catastrophe endogenously or whether it is just an effect of volatility.
+To motivate our approach, we also run a simulation study which gives us strong support for the methodology.
 Simulations also illustrate the importance of stochastic noise and volatility in the deterministic cusp model.